Ryouh/Feats-Revisited/Feats.md

 * You can change the damage type of your spells to any another type.
 * Once per short rest, you can get immunity to one damage type.
-* Additionally, the chosen immunity effects your surroundings.
+* Additionally, the chosen immunity effects your surroundings of 15 feet.

 ### Iron Will